Roman-Pretty/TourCast/README.md

 ## Features

 - Get current weather conditions for any location
-- View detailed weather forecast for the next 7 days
+- View detailed weather forecast for the next 5 days
 - Search for specific locations to get weather information
 - See optimal Activities for the given location

 ## Technologies Used

-- HTML, CSS, JavaScript, React
+- HTML, CSS, SCSS, JavaScript, React
 - OpenWeatherAPI

 ## Installation